PR-DW/Temperature-converter/README.md

 # Temperature-converter
-this repository contains code files for my first web app that i built
+This repository contains code files for my first web app that i built while learning html,css,js which converted temperature from celsius to fahrenheit and fahrenheit to celsius.